sjlow23/pathogd/README.md

    2. To prevent this, use the `check` workflow.

+   3. If the taxid of a \"genus\" or higher taxonomic rank was specified for the non-target taxa in the config file (and target species is in same parent taxa), downloaded genomes will include target species.
+However, they will be identified and removed when the `ncbi_*` or `user_*` workflows are run.

-   3. If both species name and species taxids are provided in the config file, only the **species taxids** will be used for downloading genome assemblies.
+   4. If both species name and species taxids are provided in the config file, only the **species taxids** will be used for downloading genome assemblies.

 <p align="right">(<a href="#usage-top">back to top</a>)</p>